LayaBox: LayaAir

 LayaAir is a dedicated open-source API for games and multimedia routines modules.
 It can be integrated from different ECMAScript standard language (ActionScript 3.0, JavaScript and TypeScript).

-LayaAir engine use his own 3D data format file.
+LayaAir engine use its own 3D data format file.
 To handle importation of assets data from 3D graphics software, LayaBox provide a tools converter from FBX files.
 Also, Unity plugin is available to convert "GameObject" into LayaModel files (*.lm).

 The last core libraries released support: